 Get cover that works for your pet and your budget.

 Petcover pet insurance policies provide a range of benefits to help protect your pet and your wallet if something goes wrong.
-You have a wide range of policies to choose from, providing up to $20,000 in cover for dogs , $15,000 for cats and $6,000 for birds.
-Petcover policies are underwritten by Lloyd’s of London.
+You have a wide range of policies to choose from, providing up to $20,000 in cover for dogs, $15,000 for cats, and up to $6,000 for birds, reptiles, turtles, and small mammals.
+Petcover policies are underwritten by HDI Global Specialty SE -Australia.

 Petcover’s Lifetime policies provide cover for your pet throughout its entire life, which guarantees peace of mind for owners whose pets develop long-term, chronic or recurring illnesses.
 There are three levels of Lifetime cover available: